 Our goal is to continue to grow the business by providing you competitively priced, top quality products with great customer service.
 We thank you for being a part of that.

-Back when I first joined my mom in this business I exchanged some Snore-No-More with a fellow trade trade show vendor for this caricature of me.
+Back when I first joined my mom in this business I exchanged some Snore-No-More with a fellow trade trade show neighbour for this caricature of me.